There are so many ways to get to Parramatta, a well-connected city served by bus, train and ferry.

 Parramatta is well serviced by major road connections.
 There are parking stations around Parramatta, many of which offer pre-booking discounts.
 There are also paid and free street parking spots in the city.

 There are parking stations around Parramatta, many of which offer pre-booking discounts.
 There are also paid and free street parking spots in the city.
-For an up to date list of carparks and rates, please visit the City of Parramatta’s Car Parks page.
+Visit the City of Parramatta's Parking Finder to locate parking spaces in the City CBD.

 Find your way